-Florida boy, 7, dies struck by a motorcycle
+Motorcyclist arrested in crash that killed Florida boy, 7

 PORT RICHEY, Fla.
-(AP) - Florida authorities are searching for a motorcyclist who struck a 7-year-old boy who later died at a hospital.
+(AP) - Florida authorities arrested on Sunday a motorcyclist who they said had fled after striking a 7-year-old boy, killing him.

-The Florida Highway Patrol said in a news release on Sunday that the boy was crossing a road in a residential neighborhood of Port Richey, Florida when he was hit by the motorcycle.
+The Florida Highway Patrol said in a news release that the boy was crossing a road late Saturday in a residential neighborhood of Port Richey, Florida, when he was hit by the motorcycle.

-Following the late Saturday crash, the motorcyclist fled the scene.
-Witnesses told officials the suspect was a white man on an orange and black motorcycle.

-The agency said that evidence collected at the scene of the crash indicates the suspect was on a Kawasaki Ninja 400 motorcycle of a recent year.
+The motorcyclist fled the scene and the child died from his injuries at a hospital, authorities said.

+The law enforcement agency later on Sunday said Shaun Elliott Wyrich, 19, arrived at the Port Richey police department and surrendered to Florida Highway Patrol troopers, admitting to his involvement in the crash.

 Sign up for Daily Newsletters

-Note: This story has been corrected to show that Wyrich’s first name is Shaun, not Elliot.
-Elliot is his middle name.